YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 ```math
 {-G\frac{r_{ij}}{|r_{ij}|^3}}
 ```

-We then sum the rows of the matrix to get the acceleration vector for each body in the x,y, and z directions.
-What we are left with is an array of shapes (N,3) which essentially represents:

 Since we have division by 0 along the matrix diagonal which in turn returns a calculation error (because the vector rii = [0, 0, 0]) we once again assign 0